arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 If you do not specify this setting, a random port will be chosen automatically.

+### `spec.externalAccess.advertisedEndpoint: string`

+This setting specifies the advertised endpoint for all coordinators.

 ### `spec.auth.jwtSecretName: string`

 This setting specifies the name of a kubernetes `Secret` that contains